Subtopic · Network & API Mocking for Reliable Tests

 });

-CI Pipeline Impact: Dynamic handlers eliminate backend dependency during load testing, reducing average test execution time by 40–60%.
+CI Pipeline Impact: Dynamic handlers eliminate backend dependency during load testing, reducing average test execution time significantly.
 The trade-off is increased maintenance overhead when API contracts change, necessitating automated schema validation.

 CI/CD Pipeline Integration & Cross-Framework Alignment #